Fast Multi-Agent Temporal-Difference Learning via Homotopy Stochastic Primal-Dual Optimization: Concluding remarks

 \section{Concluding remarks}

 In this paper, we formulate the multi-agent temporal-difference learning as a distributed primal-dual stochastic saddle point problem.
-We propose a new distributed gradient temporal-difference algorithm with linear function approximation, namely distributed homotopy primal-dual algorithm, and prove an $O(1/T)$ convergence rate for minimizing the mean square projected Bellman error under the Markovian setting.
-Our result improves upon the best known $O(1/\sqrt T)$ convergence rate for general stochastic primal-dual algorithms, and it demonstrates that distributed convex-concave saddle point programs can be solved with a fast convergence rate.
+We propose a new \tc{black}{online} distributed homotopy-based primal-dual algorithm \tc{black}{for minimizing the mean square projected Bellman error under the Markovian setting and establish an $O(1/T)$ error bound}.
+Our result improves the best known $O(1/\sqrt T)$ \tc{black}{error bound} for general stochastic primal-dual algorithms and it demonstrates that distributed saddle point programs can be solved \tc{black}{efficiently even in applications with limited time budgets}.

-Our results add to the growing literature that centers on the multi-agent reinforcement learning.
+Our results add to the growing body of literature on multi-agent reinforcement learning.
 The developed framework motivates further study including: (i) Our distributed policy evaluation is based on the linear function approximation.
-It is of interest to study nonlinear function approximators, e.g., neural nets.
-The presence of nonlinearity will destroy the convex-concave property of the primal-dual formulation and will require different analysis. (ii) Our algorithm requires synchronous communication over a network with doubly stochastic matrices.
-This can be restrictive in some applications because of constraints that arise from directed networks, communication delays, and time-varying channels.
-It is thus of interest to examine the effect of alternative communication schemes. (iii) Our multi-agent MDP assumes that agents function without any failures.
+It is of interest to study nonlinear function approximators, e.g., neural networks. \tc{black}{Convex-concave property of the primal-dual formulation no longer holds in this setup and different analysis is required. (ii) It is of interest to examine transient performance of a distributed algorithms that, instead of our consensus-based approach, utilize a network diffusion strategy~\cite{sayed2014adaptation}.} (iii) Our algorithm requires synchronous communication over a network with doubly stochastic matrices.
+This can be restrictive in applications \tc{black}{that involve directed networks}, communication delays, and time-varying channels.
+It is thus relevant to examine the effect of alternative communication schemes. (iv) Our multi-agent MDP assumes that agents function without any failures.
 In applications, it is of interest to examine a setup in which agents may experience communication/computation failures with some of them acting maliciously.